xbeat/Machine-Learning/README.md

 Introduction to PCA in Machine Learning

 Principal Component Analysis (PCA) is a fundamental technique in machine learning for dimensionality reduction and data visualization.
 It helps identify patterns in high-dimensional data by transforming it into a new coordinate system of uncorrelated variables called principal components.

+## Correlation vs Causation Avoiding Misinterpretations

+Understanding Covariance and Correlation

+Covariance and correlation are statistical measures that describe the relationship between two variables.
+While they're related concepts, they have distinct meanings and applications.

 ## AdaBoost Model in Python